carlosperate/awesome-microbit/README.md

 ### Python

 - [MicroPeri](https://github.com/JoeGlancy/microperi) - Run Python programs on your computer with the same micro:bit MicroPython API and connecting a micro:bit as an external peripheral device or sensor.
-- [microbit_stub](https://github.com/casnortheast/microbit_stub) - A Python module that emulates the BBC micro:bit as defined by the micro:bit MicroPython API.
+- [microbit_stub](https://github.com/casnortheast/microbit_stub) - A Python module that emulates the micro:bit as defined by the micro:bit MicroPython API.

 ### Node.js

-- [node-bbc-microbit](https://github.com/sandeepmistry/node-bbc-microbit) - Control a BBC micro:bit from Node.js using BLE.
+- [node-bbc-microbit](https://github.com/sandeepmistry/node-bbc-microbit) - Control a micro:bit from Node.js using BLE.

 ## Projects